 While it's impossible to avoid exposure to all toxins, we can significantly decrease their effects on our bodies.
 A seasonal detox can help support organ function and flush out any accumulated heavy metals and chemicals found in food and elsewhere in the environment.
 It may also be helpful to test for toxicities, like heavy metals, to find out your current rate of toxin exposure and how best to support it through appropriate nutritional supplementation and lifestyle strategies.

-To help your body maintain its detoxification processes and function at its most optimal state, avoid toxin overload by decreasing your toxin exposure wherever possible.
+To help your body maintain its detoxification processes and function at its optimal state, avoid toxin overload by decreasing your toxin exposure.
 Pay attention to ingredient labels on food, cosmetics and household products, and avoid harmful chemicals, including pesticides.
 Support regular bowel motility and assist the detoxification process by drinking plenty of water.

 With fewer toxins to combat, the body can detoxify naturally and ultimately function at a higher state of wellness.